Accounting Standard – AS 29

 7. This Standard defines provisions as liabilities which can be measured only by using a substantial degree of estimation.
 The term ‘provision’ is also used in the context of items such as depreciation, impairment of assets and doubtful debts: these are adjustments to the carrying amounts of assets and are not addressed in this Standard.

 8. Other Accounting Standards specify whether expenditures are treated as assets or as expenses.
 These issues are not addressed in this Standard.

-Accordingly, this Standard neither prohibits nor requires capitalisation of the costs recognised when a provision is made.
+Accordingly, this Standard neither prohibits nor requires capitalization of the costs recognized when a provision is made.

 9. This Standard applies to provisions for restructuring (including discontinuing operations).
 Where a restructuring meets the definition of a discontinuing operation, additional disclosures are required by AS 24, Discontinuing Operations.

 10. The following terms are used in this Standard with the meanings specified: